sanjitdp/sanjitdp.github.io/_posts/2023-08-23-leetcode-lessons.md

 ## Fenwick trees + segtrees

 Fenwick trees, or binary indexed trees, are dynamic prefix sum arrays that allow for fast computations of prefix sums and allow updates to the original array.
 Segment trees, or segtrees, are a generalization of Fenwick trees that store some property of segments that makes it easier to compute some property of the whole (for example, the minimum value of a segment).
 Both of these have efficient and clever algorithms associated with them, but they don't appear very frequently on LeetCode.
-Therefore, I'll save discussion of these for a potential future post.
+Therefore, I'll save discussion of these for a potential future note.

 # Matrix operations